Super Rugby Aotearoa: Blues coach Leon MacDonald confirms Dan Carter comeback - report

-A message to the Blues playing squad seems to have confirmed the rumour that All Blacks great Dan Carter has signed for the Blues.
+A message to the Blues playing squad seems to have confirmed the rumour that All Blacks great Dan Carter has signed for the Auckland franchise.

-The Blues are thought to have been in talks with Carter for some time and a foot injury to Stephen Perofeta, who has been playing fullback for the franchise, in training this week may have fast tracked the chance to sign Carter on a replacement contract for the Super Rugby Aotearoa competition, starting next week.
+The Blues are thought to have been in talks with Carter for some time and a foot injury to Stephen Perofeta, who has been playing fullback for the side, in training this week may have fast-tracked the chance to sign Carter on a replacement contract for the Super Rugby Aotearoa competition, starting next week.

 READ MORE: